HandHeldLegend/ProCon-GCC-PIC18/README.md

 - ZL/ZR are mapped as shield presses.
 It performs both the digital/analog press simultaneously

 **Stick calibration mode:**
 In stick calibration mode, both sticks can be swirled around 5-6 times.
-Press start to save the configuration.
+Press + (plus) to save the configuration.
 Controller will connect immediately after saving the settings.